 No pictures, no video, nothing could truly capture the feelings we experienced in this moment.

 More than anywhere else we visited on this trip, this was the most fantastical experience we had.
 Even our amazing sidequest to Poolburn could not compare – mostly because of how isolated and unspoiled all the views were here.
-Everywhere else we went, from the Hobbiton on the North Island, to Milford Sound on the South Island, but either had distractions from other people or buildings that occasionally took you out of the moment.
+Everywhere else we went, from Hobbiton on the North Island, to Milford Sound on the South Island, either had distractions from other people or buildings that occasionally took you out of the moment.
 Not here.
 Even if you have never seen any of the films, read the books or have ever heard of Rohan, I assure you that you will have a spiritual moment here.
 Seriously, go here.
 Now.

 Of course, we had to (poorly) re-create our favorite Edoras scene while we were up there.